"Sullivan's adventure novels are a delightful take on frontier capitalism."

 Washington DC's leading independent book store.

-After completing his dissertation in 1993, Sullivan returned to Siberia as a "biznesmen" in the oil and gas region of Tyumen: funny money, dark suits and the baby blue Mercedes 6-door; in short, material for a first novel.
-Published in Germany in 2002, the novel won widespread critical acclaim, a Discovery Award at the Hollywood Film Festival and 20 Best Novels of the Year (Hamburg City Library).
-Pioneering the subgenre of "arctic gonzo," the novel follows the narrator through a gamut of youthful folly: from tracing the legacy of shamanism in the coldest city on earth to the shadier sides of cowboy capitalism (See Sibirischer Schwindel, Eichborn, Frankfurt, 2002, also at amazon.de)
+Following a PhD in political philosophy, Sullivan worked in truck distribution in Tyumen, Siberia, the heart of the Russian oil industry: funny money, offshore shell companies, and a powder-blue limo, in short, material for a first novel.
+Published in Germany by the distinguished poet, H. M. Enzensberger, the novel won a Discovery Award at the Hollywood Film Festival, and 20 Best Novels of the Year (Hamburg City Library).
+In the vein of "arctic gonzo," it follows the hapless narrator through a gamut of youthful folly: from tracing the relics of shamanism in Yakutsk, the coldest city on earth, to the darker sides of cowboy capitalism (See Sibirischer Schwindel, Eichborn/Frankfurt, 2002).

-His next book, Marx for a Post-Communist Era: On Poverty, Corruption and Banality (Routledge, 2002), heralded a return to philosophy, but in a more accessible non-academic style.
-Drawing on extensive exposure to the developing world (besides Russia, he also lived two years in Thailand in the late 1990s), it's an essayistic take on Marx's legacy and the ongoing tensions between market interests and the public good.
+His next book, Marx for a Post-Communist Era: On Poverty, Corruption and Banality (Routledge, 2001), marked a return to philosophy, but in a more accessible non-academic style.
+Drawing on extensive exposure to the developing world (besides Russia, he also lived in Thailand in the late 1990s), it's an essayistic take on Marx's legacy and the ongoing tensions between market interests and the public good.